janosh/matbench-discovery/site/src/routes/preprint/+page.md

 <CumulativeClfMetrics style="margin: 0 -2em 0 -4em;" />
 {/if}

 > @label:fig:cumulative-clf-metrics Cumulative precision and recall over the course of a simulated discovery campaign.
 This figure highlights how different models perform better or worse depending on the length of the discovery campaign.
 Length here is an integer measuring how many DFT relaxations you have compute budget for.
+We only show the 6 best performing models for visual clarity.

 @Fig:cumulative-clf-metrics simulates ranking materials from most to least stable according to model-predicted energies.
 For each model, we go down that list material by material, calculating at each step the precision and recall of correctly identified stable materials.
 This simulates exactly how these models might be used in a prospective materials discovery campaign and reveal how a model's performance changes as a function of the discovery campaign length, i.e. the amount of resources available to validate model predictions.